top of page

 A selection of alcoholic and soft drinks (cash only)

-Free table football
+Free table football or pool

 Another way of challenging your friends without risk of injury.
+The football table is at the back of the venue but is sometimes covered by a small pool table.

 Free SNES gaming